DavisPL/cargo-sherlock/README.md

 python3 sherlock.py log <crate_name>
 ```

-⚠️ The tool is under active developmenet.
-The documentation below this is outdated.

 Here is an example output:
 ```
-❯ python3 sherlock.py -a abomonation
+❯ python3 sherlock.py trust abomonation
+Latest version of abomonation is 0.7.3.
+Solving for required assumptions to trust abomonation-0.7.3...
 This crate has been flagged by RustSec.
 This crate has not been audited by any organization.
-Trust Score for abomonation-0.7.3: 60
-Assumptions Made:
-abomonation-0.7.3 has many downloads: 0 wt
-abomonation-0.7.3 having many downloads implies it is safe: 10 wt abomonation-0.7.3 has all safe dependencies: 0 wt abomonation-0.7.3 appearing in RustSec implies it is less safe (score penalty): 50 wt
+Trust Cost for abomonation-0.7.3 (lower cost is better): 97 cost Assumptions Made: abomonation-0.7.3 has many downloads: 37 cost abomonation-0.7.3 having many downloads implies it is safe: 10 cost abomonation-0.7.3 has all safe dependencies: 0 cost abomonation-0.7.3 appearing in RustSec implies it is less safe (score penalty): 50 cost
 ```

 ### Basic Usage